Jiffy Cornbread Casserole

 - Pour the into prepared dish and top with remaining cheese.

-For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.
+For the full recipe and detailed cooking instructions, please see the recipe card at the end of this post.

-Once cooked, any leftover Jiffy cornbread casserole can last for up to 4-5 days in the refrigerator.
+Any leftover cornbread casserole can last for up to 4-5 days in the refrigerator.
+Be sure to store it in an airtight container.

 Mix all the ingredients and put them in the greased baking dish, then cover and refrigerate it overnight.

 When you’re ready to bake, let it sit at room temperature while the oven preheats and then bake as directed.
+Note that it may need a few extra minutes in the oven if it’s going in cold.

 When ready to bake, thaw in the refrigerator overnight, then bake as directed.